tiarno/reachtim/content/articles/pdfcheck.md

 Start with two empty sets, `fonts` and `embedded`.
 Loop over each page in the PDF, passing the page's `Resources` dictionary to the `walk` function.
 Add the corresponding results to the two sets and calculate the unembedded fonts by differecing the sets.

-Print the fonts used in the PDF file and if there are unembedded fonts, print them as well.
+Print the fonts used in the PDF file and if there are unembedded fonts, print their names as well.

     :::python
     if __name__ == '__main__':